gvwilson/sensibleadventures/bookster/booksters-apprentice.md

 Erileine held it up to her ear.
 At first, all she heard was a rushing sound, like air being blown over the mouth of a bottle.
-Then, faintly, he heard dozens of voices whispering in Gandan-o, Praczny, and a dozen other languages.
+Then, faintly, he heard whispers in Gandan-o, Praczny, and a dozen other languages.

 "What is it?"
 Laeuc asked as her eyes widened.

 "Voices," Erileine said, handing it back to the magician.
-"Hundreds of voices."
+"Hundreds of them."

 Thomas set the shell on the table.
 "Despite what playwrights would have us believe, most people don't actually indulge in soliloquies.